BrianInGermany/Xzerpt/README.md

-# Xzerpt: a framework for clustering research
+# Xzerpt: a framework for clustering research notes
 ## Description:

-Xzerpt uses idea clustering and source management to bring structure to your research data and keep track of what ideas you found where.
+Xzerpt uses idea clustering and source management to bring structure to your research notes and keep track of what ideas you found where.

 Record your ideas in a online interface and then create printable Xzerpt cards you can cluster into stacks on your desk.